bespot/bespot-sdk-ios-release/README.md

   use_frameworks!

   # BespotSDK Framework
-  pod 'BespotSDK', :git => 'https://gitlab.com/bespot/bespot-sdk-ios-release', :tag => '0.4.5'
+  pod 'BespotSDK', :git => 'https://github.com/bespot/bespot-sdk-ios-release', :tag => '0.4.6'

   # Other CocoaPods libraries/frameworks you may use...

 end
 ```

 2. Run `pod update` for the CocoaPods to download the *BespotSDK* dependency.
-When you are prompted, insert the **provided** credentials (username & password) to authenticate with *GitLab*.
+When you are prompted, insert the **provided** credentials (username & password) to authenticate with *GitHub*.
 3. Run `pod install`